42kevinzheng/Image-Gallery-MERN-Stack-Frontend/client/README.md

 ### `npm install && npm start`
-npm install to install all the dependencies and npm start to run the application.
+'npm install' to install all the dependencies and 'npm start' to run the application.

-npm install and npm start the frontend and backend separately.
+npm install and npm start the 'frontend' and 'backend' separately.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.